Golang Engineering for Scalable Backend Systems

 Meet Trio’s Golang Developers

-You work with senior Golang developers who have spent years building and maintaining backend services that operate under load, not just passing tests locally.
+Work with senior Golang developers who have spent years building and maintaining backend services that operate under load, not just passing tests locally.
+Engineers have production Go-specific experience, and are vetted before you ever see their profile, with assessments covering concurrency correctness, system design, and idiomatic Go patterns.

 1